Fmr LLC Purchases 314,591 Shares of Gold Standard Ventures Corp (NYSEAMERICAN:GSV)

-Fmr LLC boosted its position in shares of Gold Standard Ventures Corp (NYSEAMERICAN:GSV) by 1.5% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 20,814,591 shares of the basic materials company’s stock after acquiring an additional 314,591 shares during the quarter.
-Fmr LLC owned 0.08% of Gold Standard Ventures worth $17,632,000 at the end of the most recent reporting period.
+Fmr LLC grew its position in shares of Gold Standard Ventures Corp (NYSEAMERICAN:GSV) by 1.5% in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 20,814,591 shares of the basic materials company’s stock after purchasing an additional 314,591 shares during the quarter.
+Fmr LLC owned about 7.50% of Gold Standard Ventures worth $17,632,000 as of its most recent SEC filing.

-Separately, Virtu Financial LLC raised its position in Gold Standard Ventures by 173.7% during the third quarter.
-Virtu Financial LLC now owns 71,033 shares of the basic materials company’s stock worth $55,000 after acquiring an additional 45,077 shares in the last quarter.
+Separately, Virtu Financial LLC increased its stake in shares of Gold Standard Ventures by 173.7% in the 3rd quarter.
+Virtu Financial LLC now owns 71,033 shares of the basic materials company’s stock valued at $55,000 after acquiring an additional 45,077 shares in the last quarter.

-Separately, Zacks Investment Research lowered shares of Gold Standard Ventures from a “hold” rating to a “sell” rating in a research report on Friday, November 22nd.
+NYSEAMERICAN:GSV opened at $0.63 on Monday.
+The company has a fifty day moving average of $0.96.
+Gold Standard Ventures Corp has a twelve month low of $0.59 and a twelve month high of $1.21.

 Gold Standard Ventures Corp., an exploration stage company, engages in the acquisition and exploration of gold-bearing mineral resource properties in Nevada, the United States.
 Its flagship property is the Railroad-Pinion project covering approximately 53,569 gross acres of land in Elko County, Nevada.